 All images displayed on this blog are taken by myself or Hollie Reid unless credited with linked to the source, or provided by press.
 If I have missed any out and you notice it please let me know.

 Disclosure - If you see an * this signifies that the content has been sponsored will be clearly labelled below the article.
-Any gifted items will be marked as c/o, with the company credited.
+Any gifted items will be marked as c/o for their first feature, with the company credited.
 Both of these things help with the upkeep and running of Buckets & Spades, without certain Sponsors we couldn't dedicate as much time to running this blog.